 When it comes to developing worthwhile writing ideas, it’s either feast or famine for most of us.
 Some writers have so many ideas, we can’t decide which one to pursue.
 Other writers struggle to find something worth writing about; they don’t have enough ideas.

 And even if you have a compelling idea, the idea itself might not sustain a story or a poem.
-It’s not enough to have a premise: you need characters, settings, plots, subplots, and themes.
+It’s not enough to have a concept: you need characters, settings, plots, subplots, and themes.

 When writers are at a loss for ideas, they often self-diagnose with writer’s block.
 I believe that’s a misdiagnosis.
 People struggling with writer’s block aren’t at a loss for ideas.
 Many are merely dismissing their own good ideas (often because they aren’t perceived as original enough) or they don’t want to put a lot of effort into looking for ideas.
-I also think that poor health or stress sometimes are misread as writer’s block, in which case the only cure is to take better care of oneself.
+I also think that poor health or stress are sometimes misread as writer’s block, in which case the only cure is to take better care of oneself.

 However, for the rest of us who are struggling to find the right ideas, there’s no shortage of sources we can turn to for inspiration.
 Why not start at the top?
 Why not find out where some of the most successful authors have gotten their brilliant ideas?
 If that doesn’t inspire us, I don’t know what will.